-High expectations of our community drives all members of staff to continued improvement.
+High expectations of our community drives all members of staff to seek areas for improvement.
 Our rigorous school-based staff professional development program was valued by staff.
-We continue to take their feedback on board but also note that, in 2013, the community's strong behaviour expectations and an unrelenting focus on learning and orderly classrooms may have influenced some of their responses.
+We continue to take their feedback on board but also note that, in 2014, the community's strong behaviour expectations and an unrelenting focus on learning and orderly classrooms may have influenced some of their responses.